How to get more out of your sale.

-Getting a return on your investment is important especially when you're spending money.
+Getting a return on your investment is essential, especially when you're spending money.
 But what if you could improve sales without using money?
 Even better.
-There are many creative things you can do that will impact your bottom line.
+You can do many creative things that will impact your bottom line.

-For example, you can do prize drawing incentives using prize coupons.
-Everyone who sells 5 items gets entered.
-Among the special activities students can earn are a:
+For example, you can do a prize drawing incentive using prize coupons.
+Everyone who sells five items gets entered.
+Among the special activities students can earn are: